-Although the above-described studies evaluated these novel checkpoint imaging approaches in animal models, the first results on checkpoint-specific PET imaging in humans were recently published.
+While the above described studies evaluated these novel checkpoint imaging approaches in animal models, very recently, the first results on checkpoint-specific PET imaging in humans have been published.

-Niemeijer et al. reported the first-in-humans study of wholebody PET imaging with 89Zr-nivolumab (anti-PD-1) (7 d after injection) and F-BMS-986192, an F-labeled anti-PD-L1 adnectin (1 h after injection), in 13 patients with advanced NSCLC, before treatment with nivolumab (80).
-Both tracers showed adequate tumorto-background contrast for tumor visualization.
-However, between patients, as well as between different tumor lesions, heterogeneous uptake was reported for both tracers.
-F-BMS-986192 uptake in tumor lesions correlated with tumor PD-L1 expression as measured by immunohistochemistry.
+Niemeijer et al. reported the first-in-human study of whole-body PET imaging with 85Zrnivolumab (anti-PD-1) (7 days postinjection) and 18F-BMS-986192, an 18F-labeled anti-PD-L1 Adnectin (1 h postinjection), in 13 patients with advanced NSCLC, prior to treatment with nivolumab (80).
+Both tracers showed adequate tumor-to-background contrast for tumor visualization.
+However, between patients, as well as between different tumor lesions, heterogeneous tracer uptake was reported for both tracers.
+18F-BMS-986192 uptake in tumor lesions correlated with tumor PD-L1 expression, measured by immunohistochemistry.
 89Zr-nivolumab uptake correlated with PD-1-expressing tumor-infiltrating immune cells.
-Both tracers showed a high accumulation in the spleen, which the authors attributed to binding to PD-1 and PD-L1 receptors on lymphocytes and dendritic cells.
+Both tracers showed high accumulation in the spleen, which the authors attribute to binding to PD-1 and PD-L1 receptors on lymphocytes and dendritic cells.
 Moreover, tracer uptake in the liver was observed, likely due to catabolism of the tracers.
-The smaller F-BMS-986192 tracer demonstrated mainly biliary and renal excretion, whereas Zr-nivolumab was excreted via the gastrointestinal route, as is typical for monoclonal antibodies.
-Overall, for both tracers, the authors reported a correlation between tracer uptake in the tumors and response to nivolumab treatment.
-In summary, these findings suggest that PD-1- and PD-L1-specific PET/CT imaging may be useful for noninvasively evaluating PD-1 and PD-L1 expression in patients with NSCLC.
+The smaller sized 18F-BMS-986192 tracer mainly demonstrated biliary and renal excretion, while 89Zr-Nivolumab was excreted via the gastrointestinal route, which is typical for monoclonal antibodies.
+Overall, for both tracers, the authors report a correlation between tracer uptake in the tumors and response to nivolumab treatment.
+In summary, these findings suggest that PD-1- and PD-L1-specific PET/CT imaging may be useful to noninvasively evaluate PD-1 and PD-L1 expression in patients with NSCLC.

-Bensch at al. recently presented the initial results of a first-in-humans study evaluating the Zr-labeled anti-PD-L1 antibody ate-zolizumab in 22 patients with locally advanced or metastatic bladder cancer, NSCLC, or triple-negative breast cancer before the start of atezolizumab therapy with PET/CT (81).
-The authors were able to show that the imaging signal corresponds to PD-L1 expression at sites of inflammation and in various normal lymphoid tissues.
-In tumors, high but heterogeneous uptake was observed, varying within and among lesions, patients, and tumor types (Fig. 3).
+Bensch at al. recently presented the initial results of a first-in-human study evaluating the 89Zrlabeled anti-PD-L1 antibody atezolizumab in 22 patients with locally advanced or metastatic bladder cancer, NSCLC, or triple-negative breast cancer before the start of atezolizumab therapy with PET/CT

+(81).
+The authors were able to show that the imaging signal corresponds with PD-L1 expression at sites of inflammation as well as in various normal lymphoid tissues.
+In tumors, high but heterogeneous uptake was observed, varying within and among lesions, patients, and tumor types (figure 3).
 Interestingly, for progression-free and overall survival, the tracer uptake appeared to be a strong predictor of response to atezolizumab treatment.

-In yet another first-in-humans study, Xing et al. assessed the single-domain anti-PD-L1 antibody NM-01, which was site-specifically labeled with 99mTc for SPECT imaging in 16 patients with NSCLC (82).
-The administered activity ranged from 3.8 to 10.4 MBq/kg of body weight, corresponding to 100 or 400 μg of NM-01.
-Tracer uptake was observed in kidneys, spleen, liver, and bone marrow, with an acceptable radiation dosimetry profile.
+In yet another first-in human study, Xing et al. assessed the single domain anti-PD-L1 antibody NM-01, which was site-specifically labeled with ^{99m}Tc for SPECT imaging in 16 patients with NSCLC (82).
+The administered activity ranged from 3.8 - 10.4 MBq/kg body weight, corresponding to 100 or 400 μg of NM-01.
+Tracer uptake was observed in kidneys, spleen, liver, and bone marrow with acceptable radiation dosimetry profile.
 The different protein doses revealed no significant difference in tumor-to-background ratios.
-The authors concluded that 99mTc-NM-01-based SPECT is a safe diagnostic procedure delivering a tolerable radiation dose and has favorable biodistribution and image characteristics correlating with PD-L1 immunohistochemical staining in patients with NSCLC.
+The authors conclude that ^{99m}Tc-NM-01-based SPECT is a safe diagnostic procedure delivering a tolerable radiation dose and has favorable biodistribution and image characteristics correlating with PD-L1 immunohistochemical stainings in patients with NSCLC.